top of page

 Developing a Good Standing Start

 Learning to position, balance, and coordinate movements to react well, and move explosively in an efficient manner up the track from a standing start when the starter doesn't allow cheating, not only can carry over to other sports where athletes start while standing, but can also can carry over to starting positions where additional body parts are in contact with the ground and required to accept some weight, ie; 3-point and 4-point starts.
-What I've observed is that many athletes in 3-point and 4-point starting stances rely too much on the hand(s) on the ground for balance/stability and it keeps them from maximizing their explosiveness.
+What I've observed is that many athletes in 3-point and 4-point starting stances rely too much on the hand(s) on the ground for balance/stability and it keeps them from maximizing their ability to be poised to be explosive.
 (Keep Reading)

 Standing Start Position

 Having a reasonable knowledge of the roles that reflexes play in sprint success can also be important if applied in an appropriate way.
 This article gives a view of a role the Cross-Extensor Reflex plays.
 See this video and that video for more detailed info.
+As much as anything this knowledge can help a coach to understand excellent performances and not just say "you were in the zone", LOL.
 In my mind this is an instance where the skill of the coach can be important because you can easily say too much or wrong things that distract an athlete when trying to get technical.
+Besides, there are other contributing reflexes.
+I prefer to talk about reacting well and moving well.

 Quick Side/Power Side

 While positioning for standing starts, various body parts move in different ways that I refer to as dynamic balancing.
 This includes being aware of how the weight is positioned in relation to the feet.
-Properly loading the joints not only refers to the hips and knees, but likely will include a degree of dorsi-flexion of both ankles while positioning and preparing to start.
-The back foot may be on the ball of the foot and poised to react, etc...
+Properly loading the joints not only refers to the hips and knees but likely will include a degree of dorsi-flexion of both ankles while positioning and preparing to start.
+The back foot may be on the ball of the foot as the athlete is poised to react, etc...
+Although the front leg side of the body is emphasized to be ready to apply big force, the rear leg's role in regulating the body lean of the "set" position helps lead to it pushing off noticeably as part of setting the body in motion.
+With some athletes you'll see them reduce the angle of the rear shin to the ground while balancing themselves.
+Doing this along with properly emphasizing the front leg can also be done to help prevent a backward movement of the rear foot during the push off.

 Cheating vs What is Allowed